PeppermintTeaWithHoney/Bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

-This project lets me get some training in,using the basics of python.
+This project gave me the opportunity to apply the fundamentals of Python.